 Guardians of the Galaxy: Cosmic Rewind

 Guardians of the Galaxy: Cosmic Rewind at EPCOT was initially slated to open in 2021.
-Construction resumed once the parks reopened, and we now have confirmation that it will open on May 27, 2022!
+Construction resumed once the parks reopened and officially opened on May 27, 2022.

-Guardians of the Galaxy: Cosmic Rewind will be located in EPCOT’s newly renamed World Discovery Neighbourhood.
+Guardians of the Galaxy: Cosmic Rewind is in EPCOT’s newly renamed World Discovery Neighbourhood.
 The indoor coaster will star the Guardians of the Galaxy cast, including Rocket and Groot.

 Initial Research & Reserving your Walt Disney World Vacation

-- Set what your maximum budget is.
+- Set your maximum budget.
 There will be additional expenses as you come closer to your departure date; make sure you can still pay for them.
-We have created a free Walt Disney World Budget Planner among our selection of Walt Disney World Planning tools.
+We have created a free Walt Disney World Budget Planner among our Walt Disney World Planners.
 If you have a strict budget, print out our budgeting tool.
 When you arrive in Orlando, there will be additional expenses, e.g., gratuities and souvenirs.
-Unfortunately, like many things, Walt Disney World has become more expensive.

 - Research flights.
 Flight prices vary, and the best time to book differs from country to country.
-Look at travel forums to find out when the best time to book is.
+Look at travel forums to find the best time to book.

-- Are you going to book the vacation yourself or use a Disney Vacation Planner/Travel Agent?
+- Who is going to book your vacation?
+Will you book the vacation yourself or use a Disney Vacation Planner/Travel Agent?

 - Research Walt Disney World via online media(including this site!), guidebooks, etc. Look into when historically offers are released for Disney World Vacations.
 However, don’t expect offers in 2022 to be released simultaneously or be as generous as previously.